-In case of possibly illegal contents on servers of an Austrian ISP, a fast contact with the ISP is guaranteed, thus allowing him to take the necessary steps.
+In case of possibly illegal contents on servers of an Austrian ISP, a fast contact with the ISP makes sure that all necessary steps are taken in order to remove these contents.

 The cooperation between the Stopline, the ISPA organisation and the Internet service providers is enhanced by the Stopline Advisory Board membership of representatives of the ISPA and the Internet service providers.